🎉 Accessible Yoga Training Online begins Sept 20th - registrations now open! 🎉

 Clarification of Terminology

-A yoga training school, led by Jivana Heyman, offering various continuing education training programs and a 200 hr Yoga Teacher Training, which promote accessibility in all aspects of yoga teaching and practice
+A yoga training school, led by Jivana Heyman, offering various continuing education training programs, which promote accessibility in all aspects of yoga teaching and practice

 Accessible Yoga Teacher: